Your pet wants you to read our newsletter. (Then give them a treat.)

 According to the ASPCAopens in a new tab, 90 percent of the kittens who come into shelters in LA do so during kitten season, and in New York City that number is around 84 percent — by far the majority of the animals who come through their doors.
 Shaw says that the vast majority of cats who enter shelters are from feral outdoor births.
 “80 percent of kittens born in the United States every year are born outdoors on our community streets.
 A higher percentage than that is in our animal shelters — the vast majority of kittens in animal shelters are brought in by everyday people [who found] them outside.”

 How can I help during kitten season?

 There are many ways to help during kitten season, as there’s no one-size-fits-all fix to the problem.
 Depending on your availability, there are a number of ways you can lend a hand.

 Foster a kitten

-Perhaps the most pressing demand is for people to foster very young kittens.
-Kittens under eight weeks old require specialized care that many shelters simply don’t have the round-the-clock resources to provide, from bottle feeding to weaning to routine cleaning.
+Perhaps the most pressing demand is for people to foster very young kittensopens in a new tab.
+Kittens under eight weeks old require specialized care that many shelters simply don’t have the round-the-clock resources to provide, including bottle-feeding, weaning, and routine cleaning.
 By fostering — and hopefully finding them homes when they’re ready to be adopted — you’ll be helping with “intake diversion,” essentially avoiding the shelter system altogether.

 “Intake diversion for kittens means educating the community about what to do if you find a kitten outside,” Shaw says.
 “The kittens who are entering the shelter ideally should only be kittens who have no other option.
 The better thing is to prevent them from coming into the shelter, either through them never being born because we’re doing trap-neuter-return (TNR)opens in a new tab in our communities and community cats are receiving spay/neuter services, or because we’re empowering community members to take on the care of those kittens themselves.”